OSBORNE'S OSBORNE'S

 In the old days, cockles were cooked on the premises at the back of the building, where they were loaded directly from the boats into the cooking area.
 In the 1980s, however, the cooking process was moved to Cockleshed Row to our factory to meet with the changing health and safety requirements of cockle processors.

 The Café has developed its product range over time to reflect the changing tastes of its customers.
-Besides selling traditional shellfish and seafood fare such as cockles, prawns and jellied eels, it also offers a range of freshly prepared salads, sandwiches, rolls and seafood platters for customers to enjoy in our outside seating area overlooking the spectacular Thames Estuary.
+Besides selling traditional shellfish and seafood fare such as cockles, prawns and jellied eels, it also offers a range of hot food, salads, sandwiches, rolls and seafood platters for customers to enjoy in our outside seating area overlooking the spectacular Thames Estuary all prepared by our amazing team in our Seafood Kitchen.

 Open seven days a week, the business still offers that unique blend of nostalgia and modernity that so many of our customers have come to love.
 Evoking warm memories of visiting the cockle sheds as children and continuing the tradition with their own families.